-It’s the food we eat which stimulates the production of hormones, specifically insulin, which tells our body to either use or store fat.
-Understanding how, and why, insulin regulates the energy from your food via metabolism is crucial.
-This knowledge will help you master your body and get the immense physical and mental benefits the keto diet has to offer.
+It’s the food we eat that stimulates the production of hormones, specifically insulin, that tells our body to either use or store fat.
+Understanding how and why insulin regulates the energy from your food via metabolism is crucial.
+This knowledge will help you master your body and get the immense physical and mental benefits that the keto diet has to offer.

 Carbohydrates are eaten to provide immediate energy.
-If the body receives too many carbs it converts them into fat to store the excess energy.
-This is crucially important: IT’S NOT THE FAT WE EAT THAT MAKES US FAT.
-IT’S THE EXCESS CARBS, THAT GET STORED AS FAT, THAT MAKE US FAT!
+If the body receives too many carbs, it converts them into fat to store the excess energy.
+This is important: it’s not the fat we eat that makes us fat. it’s the excess carbs, that get stored as fat, that make us fat!

 One of the myths perpetuated by the diet industry is that eating fat makes us fat.
 This is a despicable lie propagated to sell low-fat diets.
 Eating carbohydrates triggers insulin production and then the insulin tells the body to convert excess glucose into fat to be stored.
 We cannot store fat without insulin.